UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

     2) However, this runs afoul of the binary dependency problem...
 Not 100% insurmountable but the number of caveats on the Roslyn Source Generator side of things grows to a significant factor.
 This makes it more trouble than it's worth.
+4) Mark each call site with `MarhalUsing` so that it is explicit at the call site instead of needing a source generator.
+    1) This can work, however it means a great deal of tedious attribution that the compilation should do for us.
+        1) Elimination of tedious typing and repetive code is WHY templates/generics exist.

 ### The final choice
-Keep using this library as a generator for the handle types.
+Keep using `LlvmBindingsGenerator` as a generator for the handle types.
 This used to work, and still does.
 However, this doesn't solve the problem of expressing managed code things in a custom language (YAML) but it's at least a rather simplistic expression for the handles.
 And, arguably, less complicated then all the subtleties of using a Roslyn Source generator for this sort of one off specialized code generation.

 This also keeps the door open to use the native AST from within the source generator or an analyzer to perform additional checks and ensure the hand written code matches the actual